What Is a Vaginal Ring?

-The NuvaRing prevents almost all pregnancies when it's used correctly.
-It’s 98%-99% effective, which means only 1-2 women out of 100 who use it would accidentally get pregnant.
+The vaginal ring prevents pregnancy 96%-99% of the time when you use it correctly.
+That means only 1 to 4 women out of 100 who use it would accidentally get pregnant.

 The most common ones are: